scalar-labs/scalar-terraform-examples/aws/README.md

 #### DyanmoDB

 If you plan to use DynamoDB, there is no need to create DynamoDB resources in advance before creating Scalar DL resources.
-If you configure the `scalardl` module to use DyanmoDB, tables will be created in the specified region.
+In a later section, please configure the `scalardl` module to use DyanmoDB, then DynamoDB tables will be created in the specified region.

 ### Create Scalar DL resources